danfuzz/samizdat/blur/README.md

-On a given run, Blur will only ever attempt to satisfy a given target at most once, no matter how many times that target is mentioned on the commandline or in rules being invoked.
+On a given run, Blur will only ever attempt to satisfy a given target at most once, no matter how many times that target is mentioned on the command-line or in rules being invoked.

 Rules are set up by writing a Bash script named `blur.sh`, and placing it at the base directory of the source.
-Blur runs that file `cd`ed to its directory, with the Blur utility functions already defined in its environment.
+Blur runs that file while `cd`ed to its directory, with the Blur utility functions already defined in its environment.
 It is passed as arguments any options not understood by Blur itself.
 The file is responsible for writing a set of build rules to stdout.